tnaegele/originstamp_verify/README.md

 ## Verification process
 The following steps are undertaken in the verification process:
-1) extract transaction and timestamped document hash
+1) extract transaction hash, the timestamped document hash, and the merkle tree from the Originstamp pdf file
-2) query bitcoin blockchain and fetch merkle root (OP_RETURN value)
+2) query bitcoin blockchain transaction and corresponding block and fetch merkle root (OP_RETURN value)
 3) check integrity of merkle tree
 4) check that document hash is in merkle tree
-5) check the merkle root is identical to value stored in blockchain
+5) check the merkle root is identical to OP_RETURN value stored in the Bitcoin blockchain

 ## License